Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 Low latency live streaming using mobile device or smart phone

-That is not simply because of the roughly quarter of a second it takes to send a video signal 23,000 miles up and down via a geostationary satellite and then the other quarter second to return a signal.
-Other factors contribute as well, including all of the signal processing, routing and earth station hops that happen between the correspondent and the studio.
+That delay isn’t caused solely by the roughly half-second round trip it takes for a video signal to travel 23,000 miles up to a geostationary satellite and back.
+Additional latency comes from signal processing, routing, and the various earth station hops that occur between the remote correspondent and the studio.

 Similarly, anyone who contributes video by streaming a signal via the internet must contend with latency—the same sort of lag, which results from multiple slight delays introduced into the stream by the computers and routers that handle streaming IP packets and direct them to their final destination.